PLEASE SPEND JUST 5 MINUTES reading this page and see if you want to learn more about the FOUR industrial developments planned for our mountain.

-We have created this website to inform people about the proposed Mynydd Maen wind farm.
-Scroll down for more.
+We created this website to inform people about the proposed Mynydd Maen Windfarm, now our mountain is threatened by four massive industrial projects.

 We all support renewable energy but we believe each project needs to be applied in ways that are sensitive to those environments that we are hoping to save.
 Is this the right scheme in the right place?
 Read on and spread the word!